Torque Wrench Buying Guide: 7 Factors To Consider Before Buying A Torque Wrench

 Size

-• 1/4-inch Drive: suitable for small bolts and nuts like bicycles, garden equipment, and motorcycles.
-This size typically provides between 4 to 21 ft-lb of torque.
+• 1/4-inch Drive: ideal for small bolts and nuts found in bicycles, garden equipment, and motorcycles.
+This size typically delivers between 4 and 21 ft-lb of torque, making it perfect for precise tasks requiring lower torque levels.

-• 1/2-inch Drive: suitable for larger bolts and nuts like suspensions and engine mounts.
+• 1/2-inch Drive: designed for larger bolts and nuts like suspensions and engine mounts, providing the necessary torque strength for heavy-duty applications.

 Price